Cupolas of Capitalism

 2006-09, Old State Capitol restoration after severe damage from Hurricanes Katrina and Rita / Robert Parker Adams, preservation architect.

-New State Capitol at 400 High St. (between N. West & N. President Streets) / bird's eye view from MS Bing; street and 3D view from Google Maps; and 3D model from Google 3D warehouse.
+New State Capitol at 400 High St. (between N. West & N. President Streets) / bird's eye view from MS Bing; street and 3D view from Google Maps; and 3D model from 3D Warehouse.

 11901-03, New State Capitol designed and built / Theodore C. Link.